Modernly designed loft bathroom in Shipley

 If the answer is yes, then an attic conversion could absolutely be for you!

-It’s a predicament many house owners deal with at some point.
-A property that once provided ample space for your growing household suddenly seems frustratingly modest.
+It’s a predicament all house owners deal with eventually.
+A property that once provided ample space for your growing household suddenly seems frustratingly small.
 Obviously, you ask yourself whether the time is right to sell up and move somewhere bigger.

 Despite how determined you are for extra living space, weighing up the costs of a home relocation can be off-putting.
 Stamp duty, legal costs, surveys and more could total up to a few thousand pounds, and it’s money you won’t see again.
 There are other considerations too, not least your psychological connection to your home and the prospect of children changing schools.

 So what is the best method to extend your house – on a budget – without the turmoil of moving, and enhance your property’s value?
 A house extension is the obvious response.
 This offers flexibility of style, enabling you to add the preferred quantity of extra space to your house.
-But for a number of property owners a property extension won’t be possible for reasons of time and expense.
+But for a number of people a house extension won’t be possible for reasons of time and expense.

 Rather, you could look upwards for inspiration, towards your unused loft space.
 Your loft might be appropriate for conversion depending upon different elements.
 These consist of roofing structure and height and the practicalities of putting in a staircase.
 A loft conversion boasts numerous benefits over an extension.
 It is less likely to require planning consent and won’t lower garden size.
 Most of the time, it can be completed in a much shorter amount of time and could cost less too.
 And yes, it may add a tidy sum to the value of your house.